Oush Grab Diary

 30.07.08: Creating the Oush Grab Mall

 The commander told me that he would clear the settlers out in an hour because this was now a restricted area for all.
 We moved down to the road, but after an hour and no sign of any settlers leaving or soldiers attempting to get them to leave we talked to the soldiers again.
 They told us that they had ‘trouble’ moving the settlers out but that we had to move into the park to avoid confrontation.
 Meanwhile settler kids were roaming on the road and walking in between the jeeps, up and down the hill.
-Eventually, we had to move into the park and after more time had past two of us went up to talk to the soldiers again.
+Eventually, we had to move into the park and two of us went up to talk to the soldiers again.
 They told us that they had no order to clear the settlers out and that they could stay for now but that they were leaving, ‘maybe tomorrow’.

-At approximately 01.00 in the night there were no people left in the Public Park and we decided too leave to as there was no use or us staying.
+At approximately 01.00 in the night there were no people left in the Public Park and we decided too leave to as there was no use in us staying.
 One jeep with soldiers was left and they told us that there were still about 100 settlers on top of the hill.